 Mary Stuart by Stefan Zweig.
 Biography of Mary, Queen of Scots, who was executed at the age of 44.

-Mary, Queen of Scots: Truth or Lies by Rosalind Marshall.
+Mary, Queen of Scots: Exploding the Myths by Rosalind Marshall.
 Biography that examines key mysteries of Mary's life.

 A Wee Guide to Mary Queen of Scots by Joyce Miller.
 A short introduction to Mary's dramatic life.

-Mary, Queen of Scots: The Fair Devil of Scotland by Jean Plaidy.
-A nonfiction account of Mary's life, written by a popular 20th century historical novelist.
+Mary, Queen of Scots: Fair Devil of Scotland by Jean Plaidy.
+A nonfiction account of Mary's life written by a popular 20th century historical novelist.
 From Alibris.

 Writing Renaissance Queens by Lisa Hopkins.
 Texts by and about Elizabeth I and Mary, Queen of Scots.